freedomofpress/securedrop/docs/hardware.rst

 Tails USBs
 ~~~~~~~~~~
+.. note:: The upcoming version of Tails, Tails 3.0, will no longer support 32-bit computers.
+	  The current targeted release date for Tails 3.0 is **June 13, 2017**.

+	  To see if you have a 64-bit machine, run ``uname -m`` from a terminal.

+	  If you see ``x86_64``, then Tails should work on your current machine.
+	  If, on the other hand, you see ``i686``, your current machine will not work with Tails 3.0.
+	  For more details, see `the Tails website <https://tails.boum.org/news/Tails_3.0_will_require_a_64-bit_processor/index.en.html>`_.

 We *strongly recommend* getting USB 3.0-compatible drives to run Tails
 from.
 The transfer speeds are significantly faster than USB 2.0, which